-Abstract

-We review the problem of measuring an ultrashort laser pulse and then describe several experimentally simple, accurate, and very reliable methods for measuring both very simple laser pulses and very complex ultrashort light pulses.
-Each of these methods comprises only a few easily aligned components, and they allow the measurement of a wide range of pulses, including those with time-bandwidth products greater than 1000 and those with energies of only a few hundred photons.
-Finally, two recently introduced very simple methods allow the measurement of the complete spatio-temporal intensity and phase of even complex pulses on a single shot or at a tight focus.
-In short, pulse-measurement technology is now so powerful and easy to use that it is time to use these methods and to focus on their applications.
+Abstract We describe experimentally simple, accurate, and reliable methods for measuring from very simple to potentially very complex ultrashort laser pulses.
+With only a few easily aligned components, these methods allow the measurement of a wide range of pulses, including those with time-bandwidth products greater than 1000 and those with energies of only a few hundred photons.
+In addition, two new, very simple methods allow the measurement of the complete spatio-temporal intensity and phase of even complex pulses on a single shot or at a tight focus.